fizge/1-SENECA-UDC_Coil_Proyect/README.md

 ## Using Trackr

 ### Opening data files
+To start using Trackr, you must open a data file.
+Trackr works with Excel (.xls), Data Base (.db), and Comma Separated Values (.csv) files.
 1. Open Trackr and select Open File. <br>
    The File Explorer dialog appears.
 2. Select a file > Open. <br>